 Australia has 27 Defence Force personnel deployed to the Multinational Force and Observers (MFO) in the Sinai, under Operation Mazurka.
 Australian Major General Simon Stuart is Force Commander of the MFO.

 Under Operation Manitou, the Australian Government routinely commits a Royal Australian Navy vessel and personnel to the region to support the US-led Combined Maritime Forces (CMF).
 CMF’s main focus is to defeat terrorism, prevent piracy, encourage regional cooperation, and promote a safe maritime environment.
 CMF’s Area of Operation includes the Red Sea, Gulf of Aden, Indian Ocean and Gulf of Oman.

 Trade and Investment

 In 2016-17 Australia’s principal exports to Egypt were agricultural products.
-Key exports included vegetables, wool and other animal hair products and wheat.
-Imports from Egypt were valued at $34 million, including floor coverings, clothing and motor vehicles.
+Key exports included vegetables, wool and wheat.
+Imports from Egypt were valued at $53 million, including, fruit and nuts, floor coverings, and constructions materials.

 Australian companies are prominent investors in Egypt’s mineral sector (gold).

 Austrade's office in Riyadh is responsible for Egypt.
 Austrade's web site has information on doing business in Egypt and market profiles of priority sectors, such as mining.